Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 return (b0 < this.upper && b1 >= b0);

-will return true, so the mutant, which will cause the if condition on line 157 to be false thus going into the else statement will still be true.
+will return true, so the mutant, which will cause the if condition on Line 157 to be false thus going into the else statement will still be true.
 We need to fix this by adding more branches aside the if and else that is already there and catch more instances of intersection instead of a certain 1 test.

  </br>